jacob-landis/Lumin/SocialMedia/Documentation/readme.txt

 		- IUnloadable content is unloaded and reloaded by content box.
 	- Each content box has a header to title the content.
 The header is also used to indicate refresh results.
 	- Sub-classes
-		- Posts box
+		- Posts box (Public post feed, profile post feed x3)
-		- Comments box
+		- Comments box (Comments feed x3)
-		- Images box
+		- Images box (Images dropdown, profile modal images box)
+		- Friends box (Friend dropdown, profile modal friends box)

 - Editor (IAppendable)
 	- Used to edit name, bio, post and comment captions.